 From two different and important representative Marchenko approaches presented at the recent SEG/KOC Workshop on Multiples Dec.
-3-5, 2019, e.g., the one by Wapenaar [2019], involves a full re-datuming of source and receivers as part of the method, and a smooth migration like velocity model is needed.
-Alternatively, when the method is performed from the seismic experiment recording surface, see, e.g., Dukalski [2019] a virtual boundary defining the multiple generating formations and target ones is required.
-Although the boundary is virtual, it is required to reside beneath a known and well located physical reflector, requiring prior knowledge and information about the subsurface.
-This approach and requirement can be interpreted as a form of the Jakubowicz [1998] method and relates to early internal multiple removal concepts by Berkhout.
-The very close relationship (both in terms of algorithms and assumptions) between the much earlier Berkhout and Jakubowicz approaches and the more recent Marchenko-based methods is detailed and exemplified in Ma et al. [2020], Wu et al. [2020a,b].
+3-5, 2019. e.g., the one by Wapenaar (2019), involves a full re-datuming of source and receivers as part of the method, and a smooth migration like velocity model is needed.
+Alternatively, when the method is performed from the seismic experiment recording surface, see, e.g., Dukalski (2019) a virtual boundary defining the multiple generating formations and target ones is required.
+Although the boundary is virtual, it is required to reside beneath a known and well-located physical reflector, requiring prior knowledge and information about the sub- surface.
+This approach and requirement can be interpreted as a form of the Jakubowicz (1998) method and relates to early internal multiple removal concepts by Berkhout.
+The very close relationship (both in terms of algorithms and assumptions) between the much earlier Berkhout and Jakubowicz approaches and the more recent Marchenko-based methods is detailed and exemplified in Ma et al. (2020), Wu et al. (2020a,b).
 For any choice of virtual boundary, certain multiples will be removable and others will not.

-The paper byZhangetal.[2019]isanadvancewithintheMarchenkoumbrella,thatdoes not require a virtual surface, and showed encouraging results, while pointing out the subsurface and other assumptions made in the method.
-Among the assumptions is that the data and the multiples are assumed to arise from a reflectivity model of the subsurface, a form of specular reflection model, approximately valid for planar reflectors that will not accommodate curved and diffractive e.g. pinch-out multiple generators.
+The paper by Zhang et al. (2019) is an advance within the Marchenko umbrella, that does not require a virtual surface, and showed encouraging results, while pointing out the subsurface and other assumptions made in the method.
+Among the assumptions is that the data and the multiples are assumed to arise from a reflectivity model of the subsurface, a form of specular reflection model, approximately valid for planar reflectors, but that assumption will not accommodate curved and diffractive, for example, pinch-out multiple generators.
 Another assumption is that later-arriving primaries are coming from deeper depths.
 We know that shallow primary events can have a longer arrival time than a deeper primary, especially at far offset ranges.
 In such cases, the method assumption is not met, leading to a need of complementary methods to help address the internal multiple contamination issue at far offset.

 The distinct ISS methods for eliminating free surface multiples, and for attenuating or eliminating internal multiples make none of the assumptions described above for Marchenko methods.
-In addition, the ISS multiple attenuation methods are able to better resolve and remove multiples from proximal or complex generating reflectors (due to its Stolt Claerbout III water speed migration, Weglein et al., 2016, Zou et al., 2017) compared to, e.g., Jakubowicz [1998] and Marchenko attenuation methods based on intrinsically less capable Kirchhoff or RTM migration.
+In addition, the ISS multiple attenuation methods are able to better resolve and remove multiples from proximal or complex generating reflectors [due to its Stolt Claerbout III water speed migration, (Weglein et al., 2016; Zou et al., 2017)] compared to, e.g., Jakubowicz (1998) and Marchenko attenuation methods based on intrinsically less capable Kirchhoff or RTM migration.

-Ma et al. [2020] conclude that in their field data test and analysis that:
+Ma et al. (2020) conclude that in their field data test and analysis that:

 (1) each of these internal multiple methods can provide useful results when their separate and different assumptions are satisfied, and (2) that the most capable of these three methods is the ISS IMA.
-The ISS IMA provides the exact travel time and approximate amplitude of internal multiples, and is the only method that can automatically accommodate specular and nonspecular multiple generators (including pinch-outs) without any subsurface information, and no limiting assumptions about, for example, an assumed relationship that a longer travel time corresponds to a reflector at a deeper depth.
-The papers by Luo et al. [2011], Wang and Hung [2014], and Ferreira [2011] are a sampling of references that share the same conclusion on the stand-alone capability of ISS IMA.
-Among other references that contain these same conclusions are: Hung et al. [2014], Matson et al. [1999], Wu and Weglein [2014], Li and Hu [2009], de Melo et al. [2014], Fu et al. [2010]
+The ISS IMA provides the exact travel time and approximate amplitude of internal multiples, and is the only method that can automatically accommodate specular and non-specular multiple generators (including pinch-outs) without any subsurface information, and no limiting assumptions about, for example, an assumed relationship that a longer travel time corresponds to a reflector at a deeper depth.
+The papers by Luo et al. (2011), Wang and Hung (2014), and Ferreira (2011) are a sampling of references that share the same conclusion on the stand-alone capability of ISS IMA.
+Among other references that contain these same conclusions are: Hung et al. (2014), Matson et al. (1999), Wu and Weglein (2014), Li and Hu (2009), Xavier de Melo et al. (2014), Fu et al. (2010).